Westmead, New South Wales

 Westmead is a suburb in Sydney, in the state of New South Wales, Australia.
-Westmead is located 26 kilometres west of the Sydney central business district in the local government area of Cumberland Council and is part of the Greater Western Sydney region.
+Westmead is located 26 kilometres west of the Sydney central business district in the local government areas of City of Parramatta and Cumberland Council and is part of the Greater Western Sydney region.

 Geography

 Westmead is bounded by the Parramatta River, Toongabbie Creek and Finlayson Creek in the north.
-On the east it is bounded by Parramatta Park, the Parramatta Golf Club, Amos Street and Good Street.
+On the east it is bounded by Parramatta Park, the former location of the Parramatta Golf Club where now the Parramatta Aquatic Centre is located, Amos Street and Good Street.
 The southern boundary is the Great Western Highway.
 The western boundary is Bridge Road, the railway line and Finlayson Creek.

 History

+The Dharug people are the traditional custodians of the land in the area now known as Westmead.

+Captain Cook claimed the east coast of Australia for Britain in 1770.
+The first fleet arrived at Sydney Harbour on 26 January 1788 and a colony was declared on 7 February 1788.
+An exploration party was led by Governor Arthur Phillip in April 1788 travelling along Parramatta River, deciding on Parramatta as the next town.
+An outpost was established by November 1788 in Parramatta, which later spread to the nearby area of what is known today as Westmead.

 With the British settlement of Parramatta, Westmead was originally part of the domain of Government House.
 What is left of this domain, including Government House, form Parramatta Park.
 The name Westmead came into use when the governor's domain was first subdivided in 1859.
 The subdivision of the domain was completed in 1889.
 The Northern Meadow and Western Meadow of the domain were split off and called Northmead and Westmead.
 From this time orchards were established by many new settlers, including some whose names were well known in the Parramatta area – George Oakes, Nat Payten and William Fullagar among them.

 Parramatta Marist School was established by Fr.
 John Therry in Hunter Street Parramatta in 1820, under the direction of Mr. George Morley.
 The school was transferred to the site of the present junior school in 1837 and entrusted to the care of the Marist Brothers in 1875.
 This makes Parramatta Marist the oldest Catholic school in Australia.

+Westmead railway platform is clearly shown on this map of the “Parish of St John” County of Cumberland in 1902.
+All of the area from Wentworthville East towards Parramatta is included on the map as part of this shire.
+This region includes parts of land in the District of Parramatta, Blacktown & Baulkham Hills Shires and forms the major part of the Cumberland LGA.
+The Wentworthville East and Darcyville estates are not included in this area, most of these estate parts belonging what is now Parramatta LGA.